hafeezzshs/kiwis/docs/system-architecture.md

 ## Overview

-PayPulse Pro is an intelligent payment tracking system that securely extracts upcoming payment information from Gmail without storing or reading email content.
+Kiwis.club is an intelligent payment tracking system that securely extracts upcoming payment information from Gmail without storing or reading email content.
 The system uses a microservices architecture with Next.js frontend, Golang API, PostgreSQL database, Redis caching, background task workers, and an AI-powered context engine for payment classification and extraction.

 ## High-Level Architecture